Pumpkin Pecan Waffle Cake

 4. Beat the egg whites on high until stiff peaks form.
 Set aside.

-5. Add the buttermilk, egg yolks, melted butter, vanilla bean paste and pumpkin into the dry ingredients.
-Mix with the hand mixer until incorporated.
+5. Add the buttermilk, egg yolks, melted butter, vanilla bean paste, and pumpkin into the dry ingredients.
+Mix with a hand mixer until incorporated.

 6. Fold in the stiff egg whites.
-The mixture will be slighly lumpy.
+The mixture will be slightly lumpy.

-7. Scoop about ¾ to 1 cup of the batter into the waffle maker.
-I quickly spread my batter to the edges of the waffle maker before shutting it.
+7. Scoop about 3/4 to 1 cup of batter into the waffle maker.
+Quickly spread the batter to the edges before shutting it.

 Maple Buttercream

-2. Add in the maple extract and powdered sugar.
-Mix on low until just combined.
-Turn the mixer to medium/high and beat for another minute until fluffy.
+2. Add the maple extract and powdered sugar.
+Mix on low until just combined, then increase to medium-high and beat another minute until fluffy.

-3. Place in a disposable bag with a coupler.
+3. Transfer to a disposable piping bag with a coupler.

 4. Place a waffle on a cake stand.
-Pipe a nice layer of buttercream on the top of the waffle.
+Pipe a layer of buttercream on the top.
 Add another waffle.
-Repeat with the remaining waffles.
-I used 5 waffles all together.
+Repeat with remaining waffles — 5 waffles total.

 Butter Pecan Glaze